exced/func/README.md

-# func
+# Func

-JS func set
+A set of standard functional utilities.